Alex-twn/STM32MP15x_workshop/readme.md

 ## 7. Install OpenSTLinux Distribution Package on your host computer

-#### This step is required to create a starter package including Microsoft Azure IoTedge
+#### *This step is required to create a starter package including Microsoft® Azure IoTedge*

-The STM32MP1 OpenSTLinux distribution is delivered through a manifest repository location and a manifest revision (**openstlinux-5.4-dunfell-mp1-20-11-12**)
+The STM32MP1 OpenSTLinux distribution is delivered through a manifest repository location and a manifest revision (*openstlinux-5.4-dunfell-mp1-20-11-12*)

 1. Create your STM32MP15x Distribution Package directory & sub-directory